 Graduate courses are offered in the evenings and during the summer.
 These courses frequently are interdisciplinary in nature and are offered by faculty members from a wide variety of departments.
 Normally there are three half-unit evening courses each fall and spring semester, and one full-unit course, along with an additional half-unit course, in the summer term.
-With the exception of the accelerated summer term, graduate courses meet one and one-half hours once a week over the course of the 15-week semester.
+With the exception of the accelerated summer term, graduate courses meet one and one-half hours once a week for 13 weeks over the course of the 15-week semester.
 The graduate curriculum is planned on a two-year cycle.
 Course offerings and faculty members change each year, reflecting the diversity of interests and fields addressed by the program.
-Download the MALS 2013-14 academic calendar (pdf).
+Download the MALS 2018-19 academic calendar (pdf).

 Generally, at least one MALS course each term is designated as a liberal studies core course (LBST).
 These courses are explicitly interdisciplinary and writing intensive.
 We now require new students to take at least one liberal studies core course within the first year of the MALS program before applying for formal candidacy (see Graduate Admission).
 Liberal studies core courses scheduled for 2019–20 include the following: Critical American Indian Studies in summer 2019, Global Health in fall 2019, The Rise of the Russian Avant-Garde in spring 2020; and Politics & Policy in American in summer 2020.